mecc-monash/rbc/sensing_tutorial.md

 Far      |  11-15 cm        | BLUE  |

 Now that an LED is lit up with one of the above colours, you have to use the LED as an input to the colour sensor, guess which colour has been lit up, and hence print the distance to the terminal.

+Example -

+1. A demonstrator holds up a piece of paper approximately 8cm infront of your ultrasonic sensor.

+2. Your program should first light up the RGB led GREEN, to indicate the distance is betwene 6-10cm.

+3. Then, the colour sensor pointing at the RGB led should be triggered to detect the colour as GREEN.

+4. Finally, you should take the detected colour and print it out to the serial monitor as follows -

+    "Colour reading: green; Distance detected: medium"